Ruby Vroom: Critical reception

 Ruby Vroom was positively received by critics.
-Entertainment Weekly described the album as "elegantly spare, dramatic, and danceable", and Rolling Stones Michael Azerrad applauded Soul Coughing for combining its disparate genre influences into "a compelling and profoundly original sound".
-The sampling work of keyboardist Mark de Gli Antoni was singled out for particular praise: Michael Azerrad stated that Antoni "revolutionize[d] what sampling can do as a rhythmic, harmonic, textural and melodic tool", while Sean Westergaard of AllMusic opined that he "set the bar for sampler players in the pop world".
+Entertainment Weekly journalist Steven Mirkin described the album as "elegantly spare, dramatic, and danceable", and Rolling Stones Michael Azerrad applauded Soul Coughing for combining its disparate genre influences into "a compelling and profoundly original sound".
+The sampling work of keyboardist Mark de Gli Antoni was singled out for particular praise: Azerrad stated that Antoni "revolutionize[d] what sampling can do as a rhythmic, harmonic, textural and melodic tool", while Sean Westergaard of AllMusic opined that he "set the bar for sampler players in the pop world".
 Vocalist Mike Doughty was also praised for his work, with critics noting that he was able to effectively balance wry cynicism against earnest descriptiveness.
 Robert Christgau argued that, on Ruby Vroom, Soul Coughing demonstrated stronger musicianship than other acts who shared the band's "hipster cynicism".

 In a retrospective review from AllMusic, Ruby Vroom was labeled "one of the great debut albums of the '90s".
+Writing for Pitchfork, Mark Richardson credited Soul Coughing with creating "a brand-new sound that is inextricably linked to its era", adding, "The best music is often said to be 'timeless,' but sometimes records like this one, which are very much of their time, are even more fascinating."